AvaProtocol/Grants-Program/README.md

 ## Introduction

-As part of our commitment to promoting the OAK Network ecosystem, we offer comprehensive grants programs focused on funding dApp development and research efforts related to **OAK Network and Turing Network**.
-For more information about the Grants Program, please visit the page of [Competitions and Grants](https://oak.tech/community/grants/) on our website.
+As part of our commitment to promoting the Ava Protocol ecosystem, we offer comprehensive grants programs focused on funding dApp development and research efforts related to **Ava Protocol and Turing Network**.
+For more information about the Grants Program, please visit the page of [Competitions and Grants](https://avaprotocol.org/community/grants/) on our website.

 ### Guidelines